moniqwerty/sudoku/README.md

 sudoku
 ======

-A project for Visual programming class
+A project for Visual programming course